AscendingPassage.com HOME PAGE.

 robes of turquoise blue, or lapis, or emerald-green, or golden-yellow.

-It is an artless kind of fresco-work, which nevertheless amazes us by
+It amazes us by

 remaining perfect after thirty-five centuries.